 Declaring English the official language means that official government business at all levels must be conducted solely in English.
 This includes all public documents, records, legislation and regulations, as well as hearings, official ceremonies and public meetings.

 Declaring English the official language is essential and beneficial for the U.S. government and its citizens.
-Official English unites Americans, who speak more than 322 languages (2000, U.S. Census), by providing a common means of communication; it encourages immigrants to learn English in order to use government services and participate in the democratic process; and it defines a much-needed common sense language policy.
+Official English unites Americans, who speak 350 languages (2015, U.S. Census), by providing a common means of communication; it encourages immigrants to learn English in order to use government services and participate in the democratic process; and it defines a much-needed common sense language policy.

 Myth or Reality?